powerbot15/image-compressor/README.md

 ### Filters NOTE

-You can apply only one filter from available(grayscale, sepia) to the compressed image.
+You can apply only one filter from available(grayscale, sepia, threshold) to the compressed image.
 If selected both of them at a time, compressor will use only `grayscale` filter